blog details

 Using Cash Advances

-Cash advances are expensive in terms of interest costs.
-Unlike regular credit card purchases that offer a grace period, cash advances accrue interest immediately until the amount is fully repaid.
 Misusing cash advances instead of building an emergency fund could put you into a continuous debt trap cycle of overspending.
 Relying on them too frequently may lead to long-term financial difficulties.

-Neglecting to Build and Emergency Fund
+Neglecting To Build An Emergency Fund

 Co-Signing Without Caution